 Catch-all interrupt vector If an unexpected interrupt occurs (interrupt is enabled and no handler is installed, which usually indicates a bug), then the default action is to reset the device by jumping to the reset vector.
-You can override this by supplying a function named vector_default which should be defined with ISR() as such.
+You can override this by supplying a function named BADISR_vect which should be defined with ISR() as such.
+(The name BADISR_vect is actually an alias for vector_default.
+The latter must be used inside assembly code in case <avr/interrupt.h> is not included.)

 '''

 #include <avr/interrupt.h>

-ISR(vector_default)
+ISR(BADISR_vect)

 {

 // user code here

 }

 '''